zidoro/pomatez/README.md

 - **Progress on Tray**.
 The app will show progress animation on tray.
 This feature can be activate if Minimize to Tray of Close to Tray is enabled.
 Useful when the timer is being hidden.

+- **Voice Assistance**.
+Notification text to speech feature that might help some users if enabled.

 - **Keyboard Shortcuts**.
 Provide some useful keyboard shortcuts allowing the user to use the app conveniently.

 - **Customizable Rules**.
 Allowing the user to modify the default rules of Pomodoro Principle to fit on their personal preference.